Thursday of Week 5 of Easter – First Reading

 Paul has to say this because many Jewish converts were going back to full observance of the Mosaic law.

 All that is needed is to “be saved through the grace of the Lord Jesus”.
-Again from Galatians: (2:15-16):
+Again from Galatians:

 …we know that a person is justified not by the works of the law but through the faith of Jesus Christ…no one will be justified by the works of the law.
 (Gal 2:15-16)

-This ‘faith’ is not just an intellectual acceptance but a total commitment of the self to the Way of Christ.
+This ‘faith’ is not just an intellectual acceptance, but a total commitment of the self to the Way of Christ.

 The Jewish way is not, says Peter, a specially privileged one, and circumcision, by itself, means nothing.
 Of course, for many Jews, circumcision represented their total dedication to God.

 The assembly then fell silent after this presentation.
 Was that because they were overwhelmed by what Peter had said, or was it that there had been some loud disagreement from legalists while he spoke?
-In any case, Barnabas and Paul, on their part, confirmed all that Peter had said by describing their wonderful experience of evangelising the Gentiles and seeing God working so evidently among them (note here that here Barnabas’ name comes before that of Paul, perhaps because he had more status in the Jerusalem community).
+In any case, Barnabas and Paul, on their part, confirmed all that Peter had said by describing their wonderful experience of evangelising the Gentiles and seeing God working so evidently among them (note that here Barnabas’ name comes before Paul’s, perhaps because he had more status in the Jerusalem community).

 We now come to the second part of the Council’s discussions.
 James, the leader of the Jerusalem community and a relative of Jesus himself, speaks.
 He clearly represents the Jewish members of the Christian community and so, like Peter, but in a different way, his words carry special weight.
 He will contradict the demands of some of his fellow-Jews in the community.